 However, does this mean only roses and peaches await the hospitality industry?
 Let us dive right in to find out if that is the case.

 Before you get all charged up to make that over-planned and long-awaited Andaman holiday come true, replete with all the airs of a lavish stay at a five-star hotel in the thick of those islands, don’t forget to take a look at GST’s breakdown blueprint – this will certainly have you squirming – and burning a deeper hole in your pocket than you imagined.
-And going by how GST has been hailed as godsend from no less than the political gods of our country for months now, clueless others like you will be unpleasantly surprised as vacations get costlier; when in fact, the GST discourse had all of us believing it was only going to get cheaper – what with all the travel accommodation rates getting slashed down.
+And going by how GST has been hailed as godsend from no less than the political gods of our country for months now, clueless others like you will be unpleasantly surprised as vacations get costlier; when in fact, the GST on hotel industry discourse had all of us believing it was only going to get cheaper - what with all the travel accommodation rates getting slashed down.

 That is effectively not the case – as the 12 through 28% of Goods and Services Tax (GST) rate levied on the hospitality/hotel industry signifies.
 Especially for hotel owners, as your fate could lie anywhere, depending on what your turnover and services are.